meghasv09/PhotoGallery/README.md

 # megh2000.github.io

-Coffe-Junkie simple website built using HTML.
+Coffe-Junkie is a simple website built using HTML.